secretstartups/handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 ##### Note for Quoting True-ups

-True-ups shouldn’t be added to an amendment quote, because functionally they will do nothing.
+True-ups shouldn't be added to an amendment quote, because functionally they will do nothing.
 Overuse is only recognised at renewal and hence, true-ups are necessary only at renewal to unlock a license when the customer had gone over their licensed user count in the previous subscription term.
 Example- The customer had 100 licensed users and they used 108, the 8-user overuse will be covered and quoted as True-up during renewal.

 **Reading Through Customer's Dashboard:**